Ear Tubes in Federal Way, WA

 - Malformation of the eardrum or Eustachian tube

 Patients will be prepped for the placement of ear tubes using general anesthesia so that they remain comfortably asleep during the entire procedure, which typically lasts for only 15 minutes.
-During surgery, your doctor will make a very small incision in the eardrum.
+During surgery, our ENT doctors will make a very small incision in the eardrum.
 At this point, any trapped fluid behind the eardrum will be gently suctioned out and removed, and then the ear tubes will be carefully placed between the inner and outer ear structures.

 Once the procedure is complete, patients will be relocated to a private room in our facility to rest before they wake up from the anesthetic.
 It is common for there to be mild pain or irritation within the first 1-2 days following ear tube placement, though these symptoms should not be severe and will normally dissipate quite quickly.
-Your doctor can also recommend over-the-counter pain relievers or anti-inflammatories that can help to manage any discomfort during this time.
+Our ENT doctors can also recommend over-the-counter pain relievers or anti-inflammatories that can help to manage any discomfort during this time.

 As with any type of surgical procedure, there are a limited number of risks associated with implementing ear tubes.
 While the chance of encountering any one of these side effects is considerably low, patients should still be made aware that the placement of their ear tubes may cause: